Web Design

 The examples shown here are the active event page, which ran leading up to the event date, and the recap page, updated after the event with fundraising totals, a new photo carousel, and a video recap.
 We also built a virtual version in 2020 when the event couldn't be held in person, which gave the community a way to still participate.

-©2026 Darcy Hinrichs.
+©2026 Darcy Hinrichs Design.
 All rights reserved.

 |